numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - For example d(x⁵)/dx = 5x⁵⁻¹ = 5x⁴
     - Why does this work?
         - For xⁿ, when we increase x to x + dx, working out the exact value of the output would involve multiplying x + dx together n times
-        - While expanding, the first time would be xⁿ (analogous to the area of the original square or the volume of the original cube)
+        - While expanding, the first term would be xⁿ (analogous to the area of the original square or the volume of the original cube)
         - For the next terms of the expansion we have mostly x's with a single dx:
             - dx x x ... x
             - x dx x ... x